RocketCommunicationsInc/astro/packages/astro-uxds/_content/grm-service-ux-design/grm-equipment-manager.md

 ![GRM Equipment Manager App](/img/service-specific-ux-design/grm-equipment-manager-app.png)

-There are three main areas of the GRM Equipment Manager app: the Global Status Bar, the Equipment Navigation Tree and a tabbed content area that can display either the Inoperable Equipment page or the Equipment Details page.
+There are three main areas of the GRM Equipment Manager app: the Global Status Bar, the Equipment Navigation Tree, and a tabbed content area that can display either the Inoperable Equipment page or the Equipment Details page.
 The key elements are described below, but you can find much more design and task flow detail in the GRM Design Specification and Wireframes documents.
 You can also launch the GRM Equipment Manager Sample App to explore the design interactively.

 ![GRM Equipment Manager App Details](/img/service-specific-ux-design/grm-equipment-manager-app-details.png)